 Keloids are a type of hypertrophic scar that forms when the body overproduces collagen in response to an injury or trauma.
 They are characterized by raised, reddish-purple scars that can be itchy and painful.
 While keloid removal with surgery is often the most effective way to treat keloids, there is a risk of recurrence after this permanent keloid removal procedure due to the complex network of blood vessels that feed them.

-But if you’re asking yourself: how to stop keloid from growing back after surgery?
+But if you’re asking yourself: How to stop keloids from growing back after surgery?
 Fortunately, there are methods you can use to reduce the chances of a keloid growing back again.
 With a better understanding of the history of keloids and their causes, as well as preventative measures such as silicone gel sheeting and steroid injections, you can help ensure your keloid stays gone for good.

 Techniques to Prevent Keloid Resurgence After Surgical Removal

-Understanding why keloids return is only half the battle—the real power lies in knowing how to prevent it from happening again.
+Understanding why keloids return is only half the battle—the real power lies in knowing how to prevent them from happening again.
 While there’s no one-size-fits-all solution, there are evidence-based strategies that significantly lower the chances of recurrence when done right.
-Avoiding tattoos and piercings as well as getting early treatment for acne can help but there are many other ways to achieve this.
+Avoiding tattoos and piercings, as well as getting early acne treatment, can help, but there are many other ways to achieve this.
 Here’s what you need to know to give your skin the best possible shot at healing—without a keloid making an unwanted comeback.

 1. Avoid picking at the keloid scars